KVCSNaN/change_spectroscopy_txt/README.md

 ## Purpose

-The script changes all the "," txt files to "." and rewrite the original file in the current working directory
+The script changes all "," in the txt files to "." and rewrite the original file in the current working directory

 ## Usage